 Related articles

 The Cathedral has only one tower.
 There was to be a second but this was never completed due to lack of money.
 Inside, one can find a Gothic altar and a statue of the Virgin Mary.
 There are fine carvings of saints in the choir area.
 Explore the Cathedral from every angle as every facade is very different.
+There is a small charge to look around.

 The Alcazabar is open every day except Mondays; summer 9.30am-8.00pm and winter 8.30am-7.00pm.